mmiranda222/.statsuite/content/changelog/_index.md

 patch change:

 - [dotstatsuite-core-transfer#587](https://gitlab.com/sis-cc/.stat-suite/dotstatsuite-core-transfer/-/issues/587) Availability content constraint is not re-generated when data is uploaded. **Note:** it fixes the wrong data availability calculation for existing dataflows when (re-)uploading data with advanced validation option.
-For existing dataflows where the data availability was previsouly wrong, you need to re-upload new set(s) of data, or manually run the `init/dataflow` method (or "Activate" a dataflow from the DLM UI) for each single dataflow in order to update the data availability.
+For existing dataflows where the data availability was previously wrong, you need to re-upload new set(s) of data, or manually run the `init/dataflow` method (or "Activate" a dataflow from the DLM UI) for each single dataflow in order to update the data availability.

 ---